-Suspended sentence-is where a person who has been found guilty of a crime is not sentenced to jail but may be sentenced for that crime at a future time if he or she commits another crime during a specified period determined by the court.

-The Court can order the person to pay a certain amount of money ("fine")

-The Court may order the person to do some community work ("Community service")

-The Court may order for the person to be imprisoned for certain period of time.

-If the complainant (the person against whom a wrongful act was committed) does not turn up for the hearing, the Court will continue hearing the case and the complainant's witnesses because the criminal case is brought to Court on your behalf by the Government of Uganda.

-If it is a person against whom the case is brought ("accused") that does not come to court, then the judicial officer will put the case for hearing on another date when the accused person can be brought, or rearrested by the Police.
-If the accused person is in prison, the judicial officer will order that he is brought to Court on another day.
+- & Suspended sentence-is where a person who has been found guilty of a crime is not sentenced to jail but may be sentenced for that crime at a future time if he or she commits another crime during a specified period determined by the court. - The Court can order the person to pay a certain amount of money ("fine") - The Court may order the person to do some community work ("Community service") he Court may order for the person to be imprisoned for certain period of time. - If the complainant (the person against whom a wrongful act was committed) does not turn up for the hearing, the Court will continue hearing the case and the complainant's witnesses because the criminal case is brought to Court on your behalf by the Government of Uganda. then the judicial officer will put the case for hearing on another date when the accused person can be brought, or rearrested by the Police.
+If the accused person is in prison, the judicial officer will order that he is brought to Court on another day. - If it is a person against whom the case is brought ("accused") that does not come to court,